February 10, 2026 (5mo ago)

 bunx @temps-sdk/cli login

-Create a separate Temps project for each app in your monorepo.
-Use the --directory flag to scope each project to its subdirectory:
+Use --directory to scope each project to its subdirectory:

 # Create the frontend project